FederatedAI/FATE/doc/tutorial/dsl_conf/dsl_conf_v2_setting_guide.rst

 To make the modeling task more flexible, currently, FATE uses its own domain-specific language(DSL) to describe modeling task.
-With usage of this DSL, modeling components such as data-io, feature-engineering and classification/regression module etc. can be combined as a Directed Acyclic Graph(DAG).
+With usage of this DSL, modeling components such as data-transform, feature-engineering and classification/regression module etc. can be combined as a Directed Acyclic Graph(DAG).
 Therefore, user can take and combine the algorithm components flexibly according to their needs.